mattheys/media-docker/README.md

 all of the customizable bits (users, directories, email) are pulled from the dotenv file. if anything fails, the shell script will tell you in big red text.

-if you're feeling saucy and confident that your system is properly configured, you can bypass `.\deploy.sh` and run `docker-compose up --force-recreate -d` on your own.
+if you're feeling saucy and confident that your system is properly configured (or if you're running a non-apt system), you can bypass `.\deploy.sh` and run `docker-compose up --force-recreate -d` on your own.

 ### docker-compose.yml
 this file contains all of the instructions Docker Compose needs to pull, build, and configure the entire media environment. as with `.\deploy.sh`, all user-configurable items are exposed through the dotenv file.